liufly/narrative-modeling/README.md

 @InProceedings{Liu+:2018,
-  author    = "Liu, Fei and Cohn, Trevor and Baldwin, Timothy", title     = "Narrative Modeling with Memory Chains and Semantic Supervision", booktitle = 	"Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL 2018)", year      = "2018", pages     = "278--284", location  = "Melbourne, Australia"
+  author    = "Liu, Fei and Cohn, Trevor and Baldwin, Timothy", title     = "Narrative Modeling with Memory Chains and Semantic Supervision", booktitle = "Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics", year      = "2018", pages     = "278--284", location  = "Melbourne, Australia"